M4hy4rgh/Financial-Dashboard/README.md

 ---

 ### **Technical Design** [To Be Updated]

-- **Frontend**:
+#### **Frontend**:
   - **Pages**:
     1. **Sign-In Page**: A login screen for user access control, including a "Forgot Password" option.
     2. **Main Financial Dashboard**:
        - Account Overview: Displays individual account balances.
        - Recent Transactions: Lists recent transactions for linked accounts.
        - Top Spending Categories: A simple card showing the user’s top spending categories.

-  - **Technologies**: [To Be Updated]
+#### Frontend Technologies
+The frontend of this project is built with modern JavaScript tools and frameworks to ensure a responsive, scalable, and maintainable user interface.
+Below is an overview of the technologies used:
+- **Core Technologies**
+   - **JavaScript**: The foundation for interactive components and dynamic content.
+   - **React**: A powerful JavaScript library for building user interfaces using a component-based architecture.
+- **Styling and UI Customization**
+   - **TailwindCSS**: A utility-first CSS framework for fast styling and design consistency.
+   - **DaisyUI**: A UI component library for TailwindCSS, offering customizable and professional UI components.
+- **Build Tool**
+   - **Vite**: A fast and modern build tool that offers instant development server startup and optimized production builds.
+- **Additional React Libraries**
+   - **React DOM**: For rendering React components to the DOM.
+   - **React Router DOM**: For client-side routing and seamless navigation within the app.
+   - **React Icons**: A rich icon library for enhancing the user interface.

-- **Backend**:
+#### **Backend**:
   - **Services**:
     1. **User Service**: Manages user authentication, password resets, and login attempts.
     2. **Account Service**: Provides account data, including balances and transaction history.
     3. **Transaction Service**: Manages user transaction data and spending categories.

+#### Backend Technologies
+The backend is developed using a robust Java-based microservices architecture.

+- **Java**: Core backend programming language.
+- **Spring Boot**: A powerful framework for building microservices and REST APIs.
+- **Spring Security**: For handling authentication, session management, and authorization.
+- **PostgreSQL**: Database for persistent data storage.
+- **JSON**: Used for static data handling in the demo version.
-  - **Technologies**: Java, RESTful APIs, Static JSON for demo data, PostgreSQL for the "should be" solution.
+- **AWS**: Cloud infrastructure for scalability in the proposed solution.

+---

 ## Demo Solution vs. "Should Be" Solution

 ### **Demo Solution** (Implemented under time constraints):
 - **Frontend**: Sign-in page and main financial dashboard (account overview, recent transactions, top spending categories).
-- **Backend**: User-service and account-service are necessary for the demo dashboard.
-The backend connects to APIs, returning data from a static JSON file (no real database or security implemented).
+- **Backend**: User-service and account-service for the demo dashboard.
+The backend connects to APIs, returning data from static JSON files.

 ### **Proposed Solution**:

-- **Frontend**: [To Be Updated]
-- **Backend**: Utilizes cloud resources (AWS) with microservice architecture, divided into Backend for Frontend (BFF), Business APIs, and Enterprise APIs for seamless integration with core banking.
+- **Frontend**: React-based interface with customizations for handling user accounts, transactions, and more.
-   - Fully integrated with a **Postgres database** for real-time data management, with **security measures** like user authentication, password encryption, and rate limiting.
+- **Backend**: Microservices architecture deployed on **AWS**, fully integrated with a **Postgres database** for real-time data management.
+Security is enhanced with **Spring Security** for authentication and authorization.
    - PostgreSQL Database Schema for current dashboard design:
       - <img src="documentation/intellihive_DB.png" alt="Proposed Database Schema (Simple)" style="width: 540px">
 - **Proposed Architecture**: